-From Lubra Bend we travel to Mt Evelyn, where we have lunch on arrival at Kuranga Native Plant Nursery.
+We continue south a short way to Mt Evelyn, where we have lunch on arrival at Kuranga Native Plant Nursery.
 Sandra McMahon of Gardenscape Design will then introduce the nursery to us.
 Sandra is a landscape designer whose work has been featured regularly in the print media and on television; her gardens have been open to the public through various open garden schemes, and in the biennial Garden Designfest since its inception.
 She also lectures in landscape design and plant selection at the Burnley Horticultural Campus of the University of Melbourne.